xd2/metalink-asm51/README.md

 # metalink-asm51
-Docker based solution for 8051 Cross-Assembler by MetaLink Corporation
+Docker based solution for the MetaLink Corporation 8051 Cross-Assembler by